The quick iPhone 12 Pro review: Apple’s on 5G and camera autopilot

 Anecdotally, the iPhone 12 Pro benefits more from mid-day recharges than the last two or three flagship iPhones I’ve owned.
 After becoming more or less comfortable with my iPhones’ longevity, the 12 Pro’s smaller battery is inducing some range anxiety, and I’m not sure that I’d universally recommend this model to prior iPhone XS or 11 Pro users as a result.
 Based on Apple’s track record of battery and device size compromises — as well as ignoring years of user pleas to make thicker, longer-lasting devices — I’m nearly 100% certain that the company doesn’t care.

-My suspicion is that Apple’s already working on a MagSafe external battery pack for the iPhone 12 family that will “fix” the problem it created by shrinking this year’s batteries.
+My suspicion is that Apple is already working on a MagSafe external battery pack for the iPhone 12 family that will “fix” the problem it created by shrinking this year’s batteries.
 And that it will happily offer to sell you a $99 replacement internal battery or $999 replacement phone two or three years from now if you’re concerned about iPhone performance.
 That’s the Apple way.

 Miscellany

 - With watchOS 7 and iOS 14, Apple has quietly streamlined the process of bringing an Apple Watch over to an upgraded iPhone.
-You’re automatically prompted to move the Watch pairing from one device to another, and don’t need to do much beyond authorizing the switch, which then takes place in the background with minimal inconvenience.
+You’re automatically prompted to move the Watch pairing from one device to another, and you don’t need to do much beyond authorizing the switch, which then takes place in the background with minimal inconvenience.

 - Much has been made of the iPhone 12 Pro’s ‘fingerprint magnet’ stainless steel frame and more shatter-resistant Ceramic Shield front glass.
-In my personal testing with a graphite model, I found fingerprints to be no worse than they were on the space gray iPhone 11 Pro, and have greater confidence in the screen’s natural resilience than before.
+In my personal testing with a graphite model, I found fingerprints to be no worse than they were on the space gray iPhone 11 Pro, and I have greater confidence in the screen’s natural resilience than before.
 While I still plan to use a case at all times, the iPhone 12 Pro’s durability has come a long way from early models.

 - Apple’s claim that the iPhone 12 family now omits wall adapters and earphones for environmental reasons is at best only partially true and at worst specious.
 In every country save France, where phones are legally required to bundle earphones to mitigate cellular radiation concerns, the company has passed $60 in added accessory expenses on to consumers without offering free alternatives to those who need them.
 It’s going to be interesting to watch how this plays out, particularly given overblown concerns over 5G radiation.